hoangtaybac/snip-text/readme.md

 Phasellus eget velit non dui pharetra laoreet.
 ```

+For a complete example on how to use `snip-text` to automatically insert unit-tested code examples into your
+project documentation (using gulp), see my other project: [SequentialTaskQueue](https://github.com/BalassaMarton/sequential-task-queue),
+and have a look at `gulpfile.js`

 ## Using the `snip` function

 Pass the text contents as a string to `snip`: